What Is Integrated Risk Management?

 Integrated risk management (IRM) is a more disciplined approach to risk management.
-It uses technology to identify and track threats and the steps you take to control those risks; and gives senior leaders at the organization better insight into which risks pose the greatest danger, so they can make better decisions about how to respond.
+It uses technology to identify threats and the steps you take to control those risks.
+It gives senior leaders at the organization better insight into which threats pose the greatest danger, so they can make better decisions about how to respond.

-- More agile, risk-based decision making, based on having one view of top risks
+- Allows for more agile, risk-based decision making, based on having one view of top risks;

-- Bridging the strategy/execution gap, assuring that project delivery is tied to the business’s organizational needs and vision
+- Bridges the strategy/execution gap, assuring that project delivery is tied to the business’s organizational needs and vision;

-- Enabling organizations to take the initiative with those opportunities, rather than just reacting to them
+- Enables organizations to take the initiative with those opportunities, rather than just reacting to them;

-- Minimizing cybersecurity threats and maximizing opportunities, boosting the chances of achieving strategic and operational objectives
+- Minimizes cybersecurity threats and maximizes opportunities, boosting the chances of achieving strategic and operational objectives;

-- Providing management with useful information to aid the decision-making process
+- Provides senior management with helpful information to aid the decision-making process;

-- Helping companies create risk-aware cultures, so employees understand that risk exists in all levels of the enterprise and that they can (and should) manage that risk smartly, reaping the most benefits
+- Helps companies create risk-aware cultures, so employees understand that risk exists at all levels of the enterprise and that they can (and should) manage that risk intelligently, reaping the most benefits;

-- Improving operational efficiency by reducing the costs and cycle times of risk assessments
+- Improves operational efficiency by reducing the costs and cycle times of risk assessments.

 An integrated risk management framework is the formal, structured approach to governing risk.
-Applying an integrated risk management framework allows organizations to evaluate their risks by connecting the objectives, the organization’s functional departments, and the components of a risk assessment.
+Applying an integrated risk management framework allows organizations to evaluate their risks by connecting the organization’s objectives, functional departments, and components of a risk assessment.

 Integrated risk management, however, can be hard to distinguish from its close cousins, enterprise risk management (ERM) and governance, risk, and compliance (GRC).